by Editorial Staff and Contributors

 The wound will be measured.
 A pattern of the wound will be traced and outlined over the donor site.
 The donor tissue will be removed with a scalpel or special harvesting machine.

 The graft will be placed on the damaged site.
-It will be fastened with stitches or staples.
+It will be attached with stitches or staples.

 A pressure bandage will be applied over the area.
 A wound vacuum-assisted closure (VAC) may be placed for the first 3-5 days.
-This device has suction and is used to control drainage.
-Initially, the graft will survive on oxygen and nutrients from the underlying tissue.
-Within 36 hours, new blood vessels begin to grow.
-New cells will grow from the graft to cover the damaged area with new skin.
+This device has suction and helps to control drainage from the wound.
+New blood vessels begin to grow into the wound within the first 48 hours.
+New cells will grow from the graft.
+Over time the new growth will cover the damaged area with new skin.

 How Long Will It Take?